Chapter 4

 quasar effects (after depletion of the

-initial gas supply from its surroundings) .
-The largest black holes are probably not
+The largest black holes are probably not quasars

-quasars ..?.
+..?.

 The spectrum of quasar radiation

-In the section on thick accretion disks ("
+In the section on thick accretion disks ("Thick

-intense radiation is emitted inside narrow funnels along the axis
+emitted inside narrow funnels along the axis of rotation in the

-of rotation in the form of narrow jets.
-In the funnel
+form of narrow jets.
+In the funnel inside thick accretion

-high-energy electrons.
-When the interactions of
+disk arises also UV radiation and high-energy electrons.
+When the interactions of photons with electrons may

-scattering of photons at fast electrons *) in which can increase
+electrons *) in which can increase

 energy UV photons to the level of X-radiation whose

-intensity is higher, the emission from the accretion disk larger
+intensity is higher, the emission from the accretion disk larger.

 photon radiation.

-of scattered photons decreases (see §1.6,
+scattered photons decreases (see §1.6, passage

-of Ionizing Radiation ").
+Ionizing Radiation").
 However, during scattering on

 fast electrons, the energy of some photons may increase